-For over 10 years, owner Lucy Haro has cultivated Qusqo to live up to its meaning in the Quechua language of the Incas as the “belly of the world,” positioned as a center of nourishment that offers healthy Latin food.
+For over 10 years, owner Lucy Haro has cultivated Qusqo to live up to its meaning in the Quechua language of the Incas as the “belly of the world.”
+To serve as a center of nourishment, Qusqo offers healthy Latin food, including many vegan and gluten-free options.
+Having spent many years with family in Peru, Lucy was heavily inspired by the area now commonly spelled Cusco.
+“When you’re in that city, the energy is so good there,” she described.
+“It really does nourish your soul.”

-The bistro’s menu, including vegan and gluten-free options, reintroduces you to the nutrition of corn, potatoes, rice, and quinoa—foods that are at the heart of Peruvian cuisine.
-Lucy explained that the Incas revered agriculture more than gold.
-“They really believed that they were awakening your soul with whatever you ate.”
+Qusqo Bistro harnesses the nutrition of corn, potatoes, quinoa, and rice—staples that are at the heart of Peruvian cuisine.
+The reverence that the ancient Incas held toward such agricultural crops carries an implied sentiment that Lucy shares: “They really believed that they were awakening your soul with whatever you ate.”

-It’s a Peruvian custom to welcome guests with a glass of a purple corn juice known as chicha, so it’s fitting to start your dining experience at Qusqo with this beloved beverage.
-Served in a long stemmed glass, this organic wine-colored elixir is brewed in-house with apples, pineapples, and spices, giving it the tartness of fruit tea.
+A fitting introduction into the Peruvian food experience might begin with a glass of chicha, a purple corn juice customarily offered to welcome guests.
+Served in a long-stemmed glass, this organic wine-colored elixir is a non-alcoholic juice brewed in-house with apples, pineapples, and spices, giving it the tartness of fruit tea.

 “Chicha is healthy because of all the antioxidants,” Lucy said.
 “It speeds up your metabolism and helps with circulation because of the cinnamon and cloves.”